pankajm05/verve-challenge/README.md

 // Assuming you are in the root directory of the repo.
 > docker-compose build
 > docker-compose up
+// Wait for the message: "Starting HTTP Server!" in the verve-go-app service
 // The API should be accessible on the url: http://localhost:8080/api/verve/accept
 ```